NerfedJabolo/docs/basic/utils/cors.md

     allowCredentials: true // This should be set to a boolean });

 cors.headers; // Get the parsed headers
+cors.copy(); // Clone the parsed headers
 cors.check('origin'); // Return the headers matching the current origin

 const check = cors.create(); // Return a function to assign CORS header to `req.head`